How do I write a will?

 How do I update my will?

-You should consider updating your will after major life events, such as the birth of a child, moving house, or getting married or divorced.
+You should consider updating your will after major life events, such as the birth of a child, moving house, getting married – or if you get divorced.

 To update your will, you can add a codicil or make a new will.
 A codicil is a document that allows you to make minor changes to your will.
 You must sign and witness a codicil in the same way as the original will.